 Tip: Did you know you can erase permanent marker using alcohol?
 If you’re not happy with how your jack-o’-lantern looks the first time around, simply wipe off the face using an alcohol wipe or a paper towel soaked in isopropyl alcohol!

 Once you’re happy with how the face looks, you’re all done!
 Give the bottle to your child and let them play!
 Every time they shake the bottle, the glitter will swirl all over the place.
-Then, it will slowly sink to the bottom, revealing the lighter colour of the liquid.
+Then, it will slowly sink to the bottom, revealing the lighter color of the liquid.

 Glitter jars (or calm-down jars) are pretty mesmerizing to look at, and watching the glitter settle can be very calming for children who are upset.
 We love them so much that we have an entire shelf filled with them!